CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 * `heroku_id` - The id we give to your add-on to identify it on our side.

-* `plan` - The plan name the user chose.
+* `plan` - The slug field for the plan the user chose.
 You can create plans in the dashboard once your add-on manifest has been uploaded to the Clever Cloud's platform.
+We send you the slug of the given plan, not its name.

 * `region` - The region to provision the add-on.
-As for now, only "eu" will be sent.
+As for now, only "EU" will be sent.

 * `callback_url` - The URL you can use to get informations about the add-on and the user.
 This URL is available as soon as the provisioning is done.
 You can't use this URL during the POST call.